Sher Jung Thapa: Indo-Pakistani War of 1947

 Thapa held the rank of major in the Jammu and Kashmir State Forces at the time of the princely state's accession to India in October 1947.
-As part of the 6th Infantry Battalion, Thapa was stationed in Leh in Ladakh.
+As part of the 6th Infantry Battalion, Thapa was stationed at Leh in Ladakh.
 His commanding officer, Col. Abdul Majid was based at Bunji in the Astore wazarat, bordering the Gilgit Agency, which had been returned to the princely state by the departing British administration.
 On 30 October, Col. Majid went to Gilgit along with forces to support Governor Ghansara Singh, who was apprehensive of the loyalty of the British-officered Gilgit Scouts based there.
 The Muslim officers of the regiment mutinied under the leadership of Captain Mirza Hassan Khan and joined the Gilgit Scouts.
 Governor Ghansara Singh was arrested and Col. Majid was also taken prisoner.
 The Hindu and Sikh members of the forces were massacred.
 What was left of the State Forces escaped to Skardu in the Ladakh wazarat.

 Skardu was the tehsil headquarters of Baltistan, which also doubled as the district headquarters of the Ladakh wazarat for six months in a year.
 It was a key post between Gilgit and Leh and the Indian Army considered it essential to hold the Skardu garrison for the defence of Leh.
 (Note: After the accession of Jammu and Kashmir, the State Forces came under the command of the Indian Army.)